The best bass lures for winter in Florida

 As a result, the suspending jerkbait is one of my favorite winter bass baits.
 Work this bait along bluff banks where bass will suspend in the winter so they can easily transition from one depth to another.
 Bring the bait down to the desired depth, then begin a jerk-jerk-pause retrieve.
 The water temperature usually dictates the pause, but sometimes you just have to experiment and let the bass tell you what they want.
 You may need to pause for up to a minute.
 Just be patient, and you might be pleasantly surprised.

-In the winter, the bass are after dying shad.
+In the winter, the bass is after dying shad.
 The action of these dying shad is usually determined by the temperature of the water.
 That is the action you will want to replicate in your presentation.
 The dying shad’s action is usually invisible.
 As a result, you must experiment with different cadences in your presentation until you get a bite.
 You can use your electronics to determine the depth of the shad so you know how deep they are schooling.

 A jerkbait worked above the baitfish will attract hungry bass.
 Your jerkbait imitates a struggling shad that can’t keep up with the baitfish as they move away in their defensive ball.
 When this occurs, the predators that are following the shad will race to be the first to catch it.
 This is why, even when the bass is sluggish, the take may feel like the bass nearly rips the rod out of your hand.

 Another excellent coldwater option that many anglers overlook is using jerkbaits as topwater bait.
 Twitching a floating-style jerkbait, such as the Original Floating Rapala, can be lethal on winter bass, especially in clear water.
 Bass will come up from 20 feet in clear water to smash a jerkbait that is twitching.
 After being beaten (well, we all were) by our boss with a limit of good-sized smallmouth bass, I learned this technique.
-His grin revealed how he caught those bass.
+His grin revealed how he caught that bass.
 He’d told me about this technique long before the tournament.
 I never used it and never caught a fish.
 Neither did my companion.

 When the water temperature drops, bass like this can still be caught.